15samruddhi/FirstRepo/readme.txt

-Jenkins – an open source automation server which enables developers around the world to reliably build, test, and deploy their software.
+Jenkins – an open source automation server which enables developers around the world to reliably build, test, and deploy their software.This is my first jenkins file.